Bick95/beliefmaker/logic_implementation.md

 # Logic Implementation

 The system _beliefmaker_ takes as input a pointed $$KD45_{(m)}$$ Kripke model, a non-modal formula, and a type of belief.
-It returns (one of) the smallest set(s) of agents who have to be removed from the model in order to establish the requested formula as the requested type of belief.
+It returns (one of) the smallest subset(s) of agents who have to be removed from the model in order to establish the requested formula as the requested type of belief.
 The system's algorithm is strongly based on the system's logical background, as described [elsewhere](https://bick95.github.io/beliefmaker/logical_background).
 The relevant Python code can be divided in three parts: a representation of models, a representation of formulas, and the algorithm itself (i.e. from input to output).
 In this section, these three parts are discussed in order, and selected parts of the code are shown.